Located in the West Bekaa Valley, the large estate of Château Kefraya has been the Bustros family’s property for generations.

 Château Kefraya: Huguette Caland, Martha Hraoui, Minou Tabbara, Mouna Bassili Sehnaoui, Yvette Achkar, Ghada Saghyeh, Youmna Asseily, Joanna Rizk, Mireille Boustany Angelina, Afaf Zurayk and Rim el Jundi.

-Les Bretèches: Mazen Kerbaj, Yazan Halwani, Lara Khoury, Ivan Debs, Zena Assi, Karen Klink, Antoine Salamé, Sandra Sahyoun, and Carla Sayad.
+Les Bretèches: Mazen Kerbaj, Yazan Halwani, Lara Khoury, Ivan Debs, Zena Assi, Karen Klink, Antoine Salamé, Sandra Sahyoun, Carla Sayad, and Wael Hamadeh.

 In 2022, CHATEAU KEFRAYA adopted the principles and values of the Amfori BSCI Code of Conduct, while endeavoring for its equal implementation from all its business partners worldwide.